arangodb/arangodb/Documentation/DocuBlocks/Rest/Simple Queries/put_api_simple_fulltext.md

 In order to use the *fulltext* operator, a fulltext index must be defined for the collection and the specified attribute.

-Returns a cursor containing the result, see [HTTP Cursor](../AqlQueryCursor/README.md) for details.
+Returns a cursor containing the result.

 Note: the *fulltext* simple query is **deprecated** as of ArangoDB 2.6.
 This API may be removed in future versions of ArangoDB.
-The preferred way for retrieving documents from a collection using the near operator is to issue an AQL query using the *FULLTEXT* [AQL function](../../AQL/Functions/Fulltext.html) as follows:
+The preferred way for retrieving documents from a collection using the near operator is to issue an AQL query using the *FULLTEXT()* AQL function as follows:

     FOR doc IN FULLTEXT(@@collection, @attributeName, @queryString, @limit) RETURN doc